giordano-lucas/Tesco-Extension/index.md

 > Here the score computed for area 1 is two, area 1 belongs to the red cluster and has two red neighbours.

 Once we have computed this score for every area of the dataset, we group the result per cluster by averaging the previously computed scores.
-The obtained result is the following: for a given cluster (between 0 and k)  we know the expected number of neighbours belonging to the same given cluster.
+Basically, the output of this process is the mean number of neighbors whithin each cluster.
+For a given cluster is allows to make the following statement :
+>  For each area ```A```, on average, we expect to see .... neighbouring areas that belong to the same cluster as   ```A```.

  Since this metric depends on the average number of neighbours in the graph, we cannot simply say that the obtained number is high or low.
-To have a comparison basis we repeated the procedures described above but using random assignments for the labels.
+To have a comparison basis, we repeated this procedure using random assignments for the labels.

 This new metric is defined more locally.
 A cluster can be split into two parts located at opposite sides of London and still obtain a good score (what we want) while still being fairly general (we do not want to design a metric that will always return a good score for what we are trying to show).